zeux/zeux.github.io/_posts/2024-03-15-llm-inference-sol.md

 <!--more-->

+> If you're interested in more derivation and some graphs, [this notebook](https://github.com/zeux/calm/blob/main/tools/sol.ipynb) does the same modeling in Python.

 # Inference mechanics

 When a language model[^1] is generating [tokens](https://tiktokenizer.vercel.app/), it does so one token at a time; language models (specifically, decoder-only text transformer models, but the rest of the post will just describe them as LLMs) can be understood as a function that takes a token as input and produces an array of probabilities for all tokens from the vocabulary (which typically has 50-250K tokens, and each token is a few letters).
 Then, the program samples from the set of all tokens using the probabilities to guide the sampling, produces the next token, and the process repeats.
 This means that there is no possibility of parallelism when generating one sequence of text - the generation process can be modeled one token at a time[^2].